wandrew8/advanced-react/readme.md

 - React.js - for building the user interface
 - Next.js - for server-side rendering, routing and tooling
-- Styled Components - for styling
+- Styled Components - for custom styling of components
 - React-Apollo - for interfacing with Apollo Client
 - Jest and Enzyme - for testing
 - Apollo Client - for data and state management